lars1050/csc321-s25/project02-creature/README.md

 - Describe your process for testing the code before its final submission.
 - Add links to the tags that you made.
 Periodically, I will ask you to "tag" your repo, which means take a snapshot.
 This allows me to see how you progressed over time.
 The expectation is that you regularly work on the assignment.
 Do not wait until the last minute.

 - Importantly, **write a paragraph about your experiments**.
-State what worked the best to solve this problem, and how did you determine that.
+State what worked the best to solve this problem, and how you determined that.

 <hr>